Athene2RM/Telegram-Acid-Lime-Dark-Theme/README.md

 ## Installation Guide

-* Download the most recent .attheme file in [Releases](https://github.com/Athene2RM/Telegram-Acid-Lime-Dark-Theme/releases/tag/android_v1) section
+* Download the most recent .attheme file in [Releases](https://github.com/Athene2RM/Telegram-Acid-Lime-Dark-Theme/releases/tag/android_v1) section.
 * Send it to yourself in Telegram.
 * Open Telegram on your Android, click on the file and press "Apply Theme".